Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/31E-display-ports-and-lcd.md

 **Test steps**

-1. Observe the internal LCD after the `OPERATING_SYSTEM` has booted
+1. Observe the internal LCD after the `OPERATING_SYSTEM` has booted.

 **Expected result**

-1. Either the login screen or the `OPERATING_SYSTEM` installer appears on the internal LCD
+1. Either the login screen or the `OPERATING_SYSTEM` installer appears on the internal LCD.

 ### DSP002.001 External HDMI display in OS (Ubuntu 20.04)